Jet lag is a type of sleep disorder that is a reaction to traveling between time zones.

 Get out in the daylight in the new time zone.
 Exposure to natural light may help you adapt to the new environment more quickly.

 Some people believe that the hormone melatonin helps to decrease jet lag.
 This hormone, which can be purchased over the counter as a supplement, is taken about 30 minutes before bed on the day of travel and for up to four days after arrival, usually at a dose of about 3 milligrams.
-Much smaller doses (1/2 milligram) also may work and some people need higher doses, about 5 milligrams.
+Smaller doses (1milligram) also may work and some people need higher doses, about 5 milligrams.

-Melatonin has not been studied extensively, but a few studies suggest that it can be an effective remedy for jet lag.
 Melatonin generally does not cause serious side effects, although there is little information on its long-term safety.
 Possible short-term side effects include daytime sleepiness, dizziness, headache, disorientation and loss of appetite and nausea.
-Some studies suggest that people with epilepsy or people taking the blood thinner warfarin (Coumadin) should avoid taking melatonin supplements.
 Melatonin is considered a nutritional supplement, and therefore it is not closely regulated.
-If you want to consider using melatonin to treat jet lag, talk with your doctor first.

-Prescription sleeping medications, such as zolpidem (Ambien) or a related group of drugs called benzodiazepines, may be effective for jet lag.
-This is particularly true for people who have difficulty falling asleep after traveling to a new time zone.
+Prescription medications, such as benzodiazepines, may help decrease jet lag.
+This is particularly true for people who have difficulty falling asleep after traveling to a very different time zone.

 When To Call A Professional